Selena Gomez’s Mom Reportedly Called Justin Bieber, But Why?

 “It was creepy,” the source admitted.
 “She wouldn’t stop.
 She said she missed [Justin Bieber] and the pictures made her happy.
 But her friends thought it just made her look sick.”

 Justin Bieber dated Selena Gomez from 2010 until 2012 and in the years since, they have been seen together many times.
 However, when it comes to a romantic relationship, there hasn’t seemed to have been anything between them for over a year.
-Instead, Justin Bieber has been spending time with the likes of Kourtney Kardashian, Hailey Baldwin, Nicola Peltz and Sahara Ray.
+Instead, Justin Bieber has been spending time with the likes of Kourtney Kardashian, Hailey Baldwin, Nicola Peltz, and Sahara Ray.

 [Featured Image by Dimitrios Kambouris/Getty Images]